New York City Sheriff's Office: Intelligence section

 The intelligence section is composed of the Bureau of Criminal Investigation (BCI) and the Intelligence Unit.
-The BCI investigates city tax violation, real property larceny/deed fraud, synthetic narcotic enforcement (such as spice/K2 and bath salts) and other offenses against the Department of Finance.
+The BCI investigates city tax violation, real property larceny/deed fraud, synthetic narcotic enforcement (such as spice/K2 and bath salts) and offenses against the Department of Finance.
 The Intelligence Unit collects, analyzes, and disseminates information from various sources to be readily available for agency use.